hippogriffin/woabelfast_summer_training/Terraform/Readme.md

 * Convert the file from exercise 1 to use variables on common items (region, AMI, Instance size).

-When you have pushed your code to branch, checkout master and run git pull.
+When you have pushed your code to your branch merge it with master (assign to someone else to merge), checkout master and run `git pull`.

 You should now be able to checkout any other branches in the repo, try checking out someone elses branch (git checkout \<branchname\>)